corcor27/BUS-Set/README.md

 Plus BUSIS : http://cvprip.cs.usu.edu/busbench/  but this was not used during the study

-The OASBUD and BUSI are simple downloads, for rodtook you will have to navigator the website and download the images.
+The OASBUD and BUSI are simple downloads, for RODTOOK you will have to navigator the website and download the images.
 Then for UDIAT a lisensing agreement will need to be signed.